 In Bangkok, we’ve selected the Nanda Heritage Hotel whose unusual (yet award-winning) design incorporates a well-appointed, modern pool and room block wrapped around a reception and cafe area salvaged and reconstructed from the family’s sadly demolished, 1920s teak mansion.
 Excellent initiative; comfortable, friendly and with a great location.

 Moving up-country our first stop is Sukhothai with its UNESCO World Heritage ancient city where we stay at the delightful Foresto Sukhothai Guesthome.
-With beautifully decorated rooms, lush garden and inviting pool – you won’t want to leave!
+With beautifully decorated rooms, lush garden and an inviting pool – you won’t want to leave!

 Another small, family-run location is the cute, boutique-style Lampang Riverside Guesthouse located – as the name suggests – on the banks of the Wang River in Lampang old town.
 Too small for a pool but we reckon the gorgeous Lanna-style decor and well-placed riverside terrace more than compensate!